Tips to boost your pension pot

 If you’re lucky enough to be a member of a final salary or career average pension scheme, you may be able to pay extra into your pension to increase the amount you’ll get when you retire.
 These are known as “additional voluntary contributions” (AVCs).

 Less popular today, there’s also an option called “free standing additional voluntary contributions” (FSAVCs).
 This option is a scheme offered by insurance companies and is not connected to your employer.
-The Pensions Advisory Service website has more information on these defined benefit contribution schemes.
+The MoneyHelper website has more information on these defined benefit contribution schemes.

 Defer your retirement